What Is Federal Workers’ Compensation?

 How Does One Qualify for Federal Workers’ Compensation?

-Just like not all injuries qualify for workers’ comp coverage for non-federal employees, the same applies for government workers.
-For instance, if you sustained your injury while intoxicated, while engaging in intentional misconduct or because of a purposeful intention to hurt other people or yourself, expect a denial for your workers’ comp claim.
+Just like not all injuries qualify for workers’ comp coverage for non-federal employees, the same applies to government workers.
+For instance, if you sustained your injury while intoxicated while engaging in intentional misconduct or because of a purposeful intention to hurt other people or yourself, expect a denial for your workers’ comp claim.

 There are also instances wherein federal workers succumb to their injuries.
 The surviving dependents of government employees killed on the job can receive financial benefits.
 Examples of dependents include: